Men Don’t Love Women Like You (2015) is a dating book for women that teaches readers “how to date like a Spartan”.

 Understand the pressure on men of being strong.
 Listen to him without giving solutions (or it’ll emasculate them).

 - High Initial Investment

-Lambert talks about getting your man used to treat you well.
+Lambert talks about getting your man used to treating you well.

 True, but when you start with lots of “event dates” you start with a bang.
 Then it will feel like going backward when you settle down.

 - Making Him Invest Much

 I’m not fully convinced the strategy of keeping men on a string without sex is that effective.